martinwrightdesign/HolyTerra/_pages/magic.md

 permalink: /magic-cards/
 ---

+Obviously unofficial.
 Created for personal use, so you don't have to risk your offical cards in day to day use.

 Of course, you wouldn't want to spill a drink on them or something would you?
 That's why you'd use these, not because you couldn't get hold of the offical ones, obviously.